Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Statistical analysis of 2D patterns

 which confirms our former result from 3D analysis.
 In panel \textit{a} we observe presence of pairs, which contradicts this constraint.
 It is due to high rate of background pairs in this set.
 Note that nearby binaries with wider separation can be outside of our acceptance window \textbf{A}.
 In fact only candidates with separation

 where $L$ is average distance of the pair, are accepted.

-\ \ Similarly as before \cite{AJpzkp}, we can estimate the projection of the orbital velocity of the binary as
+\ \ Similarly as before (\cite{AJpzkp}), we can estimate the projection of the orbital velocity of the binary as

-\qquad\ From the plot in Fig.\ref{ff11}\textit{a}, we can roughly estimate averages of the orbital periods and total masses of the binary systems.
-The binaries are accumulated in the maximum, which is very similar to one we obtained before in 3D analysis.
+From the plot in Fig.\ref{ff11}\textit{a}, we can roughly estimate averages of the orbital periods and total masses of the binary systems.
+The binaries are accumulated in a peak very similar to that obtained earlier in 3D analysis.
 Very similar plot (with much lower statistics) can be obtained also for the subset of binaries with magnitude $G$ $\leq15$.
-If we take the sources roughly in the domain of half width of the maximum (panels\textit{\ b,c})
+If we take the sources roughly in the domain of half-width of the maximum (panels\textit{\ b,c})